GArecoT/opencvscanner/README.md

 ![Desk Camera Scanner](./public/scanner.jpg)
 OpenCV Scanner uses the OpenCV library to scan documents using a Webcam or Camera Scanner.

-## Instalation
+## Installation
-In order to use this program, you need to install *Python* and some depedencies.
+In order to use this program, you need to install *Python* and some dependencies.

 ### Windows
 Download and install Python [here](https://www.python.org/).
 Or using [*Scoop*](https://github.com/ScoopInstaller/Scoop):